janfuhrer/it-security-docs/docs/themes/X.509 Certificates.md

 ### Extended Key Usage

-Sequence of one or more Object Identifiers (OID) that identify specific usage of the certificate.
+Sequence of one or more Object Identifiers ([[Certificate Standards#Object Identifiers (OIDs)|OID]]) that identify specific usage of the certificate.
 OIDs associated with this extension can be:

 * serverAuth – TLS Web Server Authentication
 * clientAuth – TLS Web Client Authentication